Active Service Bundle

 baseline

-In Lightstep Observability, the segment of a chart where performance was stable.
+Segment of a chart where performance was stable.
 Baselines are used to compare performance to the time when a deviation occurred.

 cardinality